knutanders/arcticfoxlitters/README.md

 # arcticfoxlitters
-Data and reproducible code for manuscript <i/> "Reproductive senescence in cyclic environments   : effects of maternal age on reproductive performance in the Arctic fox"</i>.
+Data and reproducible code for the manuscript <i/> "Reproductive senescence in cyclic environments   : effects of maternal age on reproductive performance in the Arctic fox"</i>.

 Rendering the Quarto markdown document will produce an HTML file.
 In addition, the output is provided as a PDF document.
 <br/>